ishandutta2007/free-api/README.md

  - Face recognition (can be called online) : Detect the face (Face - <a href="https: //www.free-api.com/doc/182" target='_ blank'> Interface address </a>

- - Fingerprint recognition : Detect the fingerprint in the image (Fing.—— <a href="https://www.free-api.com/doc/183" target='_blank'> Interface address </a>
+ - Fingerprint recognition : Detect the fingerprint in the image (Fing. - <a href="https://www.free-api.com/doc/183" target='_blank'> Interface address </a>

  - Medical Room (can be called online) : Obtain medical dictionary items for medical health interface - <a href="https://www.free-api.com/doc/184" target='_blank'> Interface address </a>